 You may also want to consider non-traditional construction systems which provide a continuous layer of thermal insulation around the outside of the house.
 These include options such as structural insulated panels (SIPs), or staggered stud construction.
 Talk to your designer or architect about your options at the very start of the planning process.

 Construction systems has more information.

 If you are retrofitting insulation into an existing property, your options will be a little more limited than if you were building a new home – but there is still a lot you can do.
 Typically the first places to insulate are ceilings and under floors because it is easy and cost-effective in many homes.
 As of 1 July 2019, all private rental properties will be required to meet or exceed requirements around ceiling and underfloor insulation wherever it is practical to do so.

-Residential Tenancies Regulations for insulation on the Tenancy Services website has more information.
+Insulation regulations on the Tenancy Services website has more information.

 BRANZ’s Up Spec website gives information on performance upgrades for homes, and packages you can consider.

 Energy Database on the NZ Home Energy website has details on insulation products and their features.